ssardina-research/sarl-prolog-cap/README.md

 Check the source of the above two test agents to see the types of queries, from simple to more complex, that one could do.

 ----------------------------------
-## Include capacity/skills in your SARL application via Maven
+## USING SARL-PROLOG-CAP CAPCITY/SKILL IN YOUR SARL APPLICATION VIA MAVEN

 To add the dependency to this capacity/skills in your SARL application, you can use Maven with JitPack, by adding this dependency and repository in to your `pom.xml`: